 The cheeky cut-out displays of the human body were by no means limited to the designs of Eduardo Vegas, however.
 Revealing a different take on the erotic, Lidiia Pyschna sent one model down the runway in a stunning, fitted co-ord suit in the richest of reds.
-On the top half, pocket-like cut-outs lay over the model’s breasts which suggestively bounced as she walked the show, while the lower saw visible lingerie in a suspender-like design protrude down a bold trouser leg.
-The combined result managed to capture a racy, female sexuality but without over-exposing the model, heightening her aura of power and dignity.
-The limited amount of bare skin revealed meant the design left plenty to the imagination, maximizing the sense of intimacy and an element of sexual tension.
+On the top half, pocket-like cut-outs lay over the model’s breasts which suggestively bounced as she walked the show, while the lower saw visible lingerie, in a suspender-like design, protrude down a bold trouser leg.
+The combined result managed to capture a racy, female sexuality, without over-exposing the model, heightening her aura of power and dignity.
+The limited amount of bare skin revealed, meant the design left plenty to the imagination, maximising the sense of intimacy and an element of sexual tension.
 It presented sexuality as personal and proved the ways in which female sexuality can, and should be, reimagined.
 An impressively simple piece that has a lot to say.

 Sad you missed out?
 Fear not, these designers are hot on the foreseeable fashion scene, going on to showcase their A/W19 collections again, along with their S/S20 pre-collections in a Paris showroom this May.
 There, they will be joined by industry guests including Givenchy, Burberry and Louis Vuitton who are also invited to view the student’s portfolios.
 Clearly, London Fashion Week is only the beginning for these Westminster graduates!

 Edited by Evangeline Stanford, Digital Editor